AI 9 min read

 Admin and operations

 This is the quiet winner.
 Meeting tools like Fireflies join your calls, transcribe them, and send a summary with action items so nothing gets lost.
-Note and knowledge tools like Notion AI make your scattered documents searchable and summarize long threads in seconds.
+Note tools like Notion AI make your scattered documents searchable and summarize long threads in seconds.
 Writing assistants like Grammarly keep every email and proposal clear and professional.
-None of these feels dramatic on its own, but together they give an owner back hours a week.
+None of this feels dramatic alone.
+Together it gives an owner back hours a week.

 §